What Is a Good VO2 Max? Charts by Age and Gender

 Modern smartwatches provide VO2 max estimates that are surprisingly accurate for most people:

-- Apple Watch estimates VO2 max during outdoor walks and runs, accurate to within 1-2 ml/kg/min
+- Apple Watch estimates VO2 max during outdoor walks and runs

 - Garmin watches estimate VO2 max using Firstbeat analytics during running and cycling